 The natural yellow color of the raw sugar must be removed to create white sugar.
 During processing, bone char is used to help produce the pristine color of white sugar.
 This is not suitable for vegans, because the bone char comes from the bones of cows.
 However, turbinado sugar and natural brown sugar are both ideal for vegan diets, as neither are processed in any way other than the completely natural evaporating process, with no chemicals involved.

 Every 100 grams of turbinado sugar contains 100 milligrams of potassium; 85 milligrams of calcium; 23 milligrams of magnesium; 3.9 milligrams of phosphorus; and 1.3 milligrams of iron.
 The total mineral salt content is 740 milligrams.
-A single teaspoon of turbinado sugar contains 20 calories, of which just 5 grams are complex carbohydrates.
+A single teaspoon of turbinado sugar contains 20 calories.

 Once the water element of the sugar cane has evaporated, the remaining crystals are full of the same nutrients that were found in the growing sugar cane.
 These include 0.20 milligrams of niacin; 32.57 milligrams of calcium; 0.09 milligrams of copper; 0.57 milligrams of iron; 2.49 milligrams of magnesium; 0.09 milligrams of manganese; 0.01 milligram of phosphorus; 162.86 milligrams of potassium.